Samerbq/prism/README.md

-# prism
+a universal file converter that runs entirely in your browser

-universal file converter
+prism supports : png - jpg -> pdf at the moment . .